 Thompson, Se’mana. “(O’Otham) New Moon in Aries.”
 The Deaf Poets Society, 4 May 2017, deafpoetssociety.com.

 Tiffany Lethabo-King, Jenell Navarro, and Andrea Smith (eds.).
 Otherwise Worlds: Against Settler Colonialism and Anti-Blackness.
 Duke University Press.
 Under Contract.

-You can find queer indigenous girl , Decolonizing P@renting and Black Indigenous Boy zines in the following libraries: Billie Jane Baguley Library and Archives, The Heard Museum; Corpus Arts; J. Willard Marriott Library, University of Utah; Palabras Bilingual Bookstore and Library; Sarah Doyle Women's Center, Brown University; Special Collections, Arizona State University Libraries; Special Collections and Archives, Fine Press and Artists' Books Collection, University of Denver; The Newberry; Toronto Zine Library; Vancouver Public Library; The MassArt Zine Library and Minicomic Collection, Massachusetts College of Art & Design; Wasted Ink Zine Distro.
+You can find queer indigenous girl , Decolonizing P@renting and Black Indigenous Boy zines in the following libraries and shops: Billie Jane Baguley Library and Archives, The Heard Museum; Corpus Arts; J. Willard Marriott Library, University of Utah; Palabras Bilingual Bookstore and Library; Sarah Doyle Women's Center, Brown University; Special Collections, Arizona State University Libraries; Special Collections and Archives, Fine Press and Artists' Books Collection, University of Denver; The Newberry; Toronto Zine Library; Vancouver Public Library; The MassArt Zine Library and Minicomic Collection, Massachusetts College of Art & Design; Wasted Ink Zine Distro; Zines With Sol.